the-dev-collection/Fusion-AI/fusion-model-serving/my-blog.md

-# Deploying LLM on IBM Fusion HCI with llm-d and Red Hat OpenShift AI 3.0
+# Disaggregated LLM Inference on IBM Fusion HCI: Prefill-Decode Separation, KV Cache Efficiency, and Observability

 ## Introduction

 Getting an LLM to respond is straightforward.
-Getting it to respond consistently, at scale, with observable performance — that's where most deployments run into trouble.
+Getting it to respond consistently, at scale, with observable performance, that's where most deployments run into trouble.

 Red Hat OpenShift AI 3.0 introduces a new inference architecture built around llm-d, which disaggregates the Prefill and Decode phases of LLM inference into separate, independently-scalable pod pools.
 Running this stack on IBM Fusion HCI further simplifies GPU, storage, and operator readiness for enterprise AI workloads.